American Viticultural Area: Around the country

 An AVA may be located within one or more larger AVAs.
-For example, the Santa Clara Valley AVA and Livermore Valley AVA are located within the territory of the San Francisco Bay AVA, which is itself located within the Central Coast AVA.
+For example, the Santa Clara Valley AVA and Livermore Valley AVA are located within the boundaries of the San Francisco Bay AVA, which is itself located within the Central Coast AVA.
 In such cases, the wine may be labeled with any of the relevant AVAs, but winemakers generally label wines with the most specific AVA allowed for each wine.
 Smaller AVAs are often perceived to be associated with smaller production and higher quality wines, though this is not always the case.
-See map on the right showing the outline of the Paso Robles AVA (California's largest in terms of area), and the different AVAs that are contained within this large AVA.
+See map on the right showing the outline of the Paso Robles AVA, California's largest in total area, and the eleven distinct AVAs contained within it.

 In 2018, the second session of the 115th Congress recognized the contribution of American Viticultural Areas to the economy.
 The Blunt-Merkley Resolution passed unanimously.
 It noted that an AVA allows vintners to describe more accurately the origin of their wine, while helping vintners to build and enhance the reputation and value of the wines produced.
 AVAs also allow consumers to attribute a given quality, reputation, or other characteristic to a wine made from grapes grown in an AVA.
 AVAs also help consumers identify what they purchase.